COVID-19 - Test and Trace Support payment schemes

 Your child must:

-- be the only parent or guardian making an application
+- be the parent or guardian making an application

-- be employed or self-employed on the day your child's self-isolations starts
+- be employed or self-employed on the day your child's isolations starts (and any partner you have must also be employed or self-employed)

-- have lost, or will lose, income by being unable to work from home while your child is self-isolating, because your employer will pay you less or not pay you during this time
+- have lost, or will lose, income by being unable to work from home while your child is isolating, because your employer will pay you less or not pay you during this time (and any partner must be unable to provide the child care without loss of income).
+Please ensure you confirm with your employer that you will not be paid during your isolation period before making an application.

 - meet the low income threshold outlined below